AWAH-SIP/AWAH-SIP_Documentation/docs/source/AWAH-SIP_Codec.rst

 .. _AWAH-SIP_Codec:

-The AWAH_SIP_Codec is a command line application that can be run as a deamon.
-This appication can be conntolled over a websockt.
+The AWAH_SIP_Codec is a command line application that can be run as a daemon.
+This appication can be conntolled over a websocket.

 Installation Linux
 ------------------

-The newest compiled version can be downoaded here: AWAH-SIP_Codec-download_.
+The newest compiled version can be downloaded here: AWAH-SIP_Codec-download_.

 .. _AWAH-SIP_Codec-download: https://github.com/AWAH-SIP/AWAH-SIP_Codec/actions

 .. note::

-   You ndeed to singn in to GitLab in order to see the and download the files.
+   You ndeed to sign in to GitLab in order to see the and download the files.

    `dependencies: opus`